josmet52/esp32-jmb-sensor/README.md

 # esp32-jmb-sensor
-Air sensor on ESP32 withMicropython BLE
+Air sensor on ESP32 with Micropython BLE